 Greater Tulsa Reporter

-Each year, the Oklahoma Department of Career and Technology Education recognizes students who have chosen to study specific programs that are based on the their interests and abilities rather than on traditional gender roles, with the aptly named Breaking Traditions Award.
-Nominees for the award contribute by creating more awareness and support of all non-traditional students and programs.Read More
+Each year the Oklahoma Department of Career and Technology Education recognizes students who have chosen to study specific programs based on interests and abilities, rather than traditional gender roles, with the aptly named “Breaking Traditions Award.”
+Nominees for the award contribute by creating more awareness of and support for all non-traditional students and programs.Read More

 When individuals witness the enthusiastic, seemingly endless energy that is Libby Billings, they usually aren’t surprised to discover that in addition to running successful businesses, she continues to breed new ones.Read More

 Gilcrease Museum provided the perfect backdrop for highlighting the amazing works of The Me.t.’s 2016 Recycling Awards recipients.
 Friends and colleagues gathered on Tuesday, Nov.
 15 to celebrate America Recycles Day by awarding local recycling champions, many of which pulled off feats of artistic proportions.Read More

 I can’t remember when I first experienced rock climbing.
 I have narrowed it down to around my senior year in high school, but the reasons as to why I tried it in the first place, I can’t recall.
 Maybe I was simply looking for something new to try.
 Maybe it was fitness related.
 Or possibly a friend suggested it.Read More